durandaltheta/hermesconcurrencyengine/README.md

 ```

 ### Coroutines are 1 stack frame
-The coroutine function is exactly one stack frame in size, all `co_return`, `co_await`, and `co_yield` statements associated with a single coroutine happen in the topmost function of the coroutine.
+The coroutine function must be exactly one stack frame in size, all `co_return`, `co_await`, and `co_yield` statements associated with a single coroutine happen directly in the coroutine body.

 Bad:
 ```